• Skip to primary navigation

 Three packets of dried ground chiles, put two spice jars on wooden counter.

-How to Make Spicy Pan-fried Fish
+How to Make Spicy Pan-fried Rockfish

 In a small bowl, mix together all the Dry Rub ingredients.